gmoyanollc/soi-track-datatype/src/main/resources/documentation/data-model-design.md

 #Data Model Design
-The motivations behind this data model design are the following:
+The motivations behind this data model are the following:

   * demand for a simpler, more flexible contract for heterogeneous end-points
   * benefit of standardized contextual content to mitigate ambiguity and increase interoperability